kavith-k/llm-cli/README.md

 # LLM CLI Tool

 A command-line interface for interacting with large language models through OpenRouter.

+This tool was mostly built using LLMs: [ChatGPT 4o](https://chatgpt.com) and Claude 3.5 Sonnet via [Aider](https://aider.chat/).

 ## Setup